Oax Foundation Ama — Sdk Release And Partnerships!

 A 6.
 By “non-collateralized” it’s meant that the exchange operator does not need collateral.
 The users must still deposit their funds into the smart contract before they can be traded.

 Q 7.
 Will there be any instruction video to explain the software development kit (SDK)?
-I don’t see how it is valuable to non-tech investors like me.
+I don’t see how it is valuable to non-tech token holders like me.

 A 7.
 The SDK isn’t intended for the “end user” audience.
 It’s a software development kit release that was intended for developers or other exchange operators who have interest in utilizing the decentralized exchange (DEX) technology we developed with Enuma.